ONSgeo/geospatial-training/_docs/make_a_good_map.md

 </p>

 ### Dot Density
 Dot density maps use dot symbols to represent observations.
 Each dot is of identical size and represents the same number of observations as each other dot on the same map - either one-to-one (where one dot is one observation) or one-to-many (where one dot represents a number of observations, eg, one dot equals 500 people).
 The position of the dots can be assigned either randomly within an associated polygon (eg. an Output Area) or in the actual location of the observation.
-A colour palette can also be use for categorical data to represent the distribution of the different categories.
+A colour palette can also be used for categorical data to represent the distribution of the different categories.
 For example, the map below uses colour to show votes cast for different parties in the 2019 UK General Election, across London, where one point represents 500 votes.

 Dot density maps are good for highlighting patterns and distributions in data.
 They can be used well in place of proportional or graduated symbol maps, and also when you're tempted to break the rules and plot a choropleth with raw counts!
 When plotting dot density maps you should take care to ensure that the one-to-many value you use is appropriate for the data so it illustrates spatial distributions and data distributions within categorical data without being misleading.
 The one big disadvantage of dot density maps is they are incredibly frustrating to extract values from, so, if you need people to read values from your map, consider using labels or a different map style altogether.